Fractals in rate-induced tipping: Examples

 We start our investigation considering whether R-tipping takes place for a given choice of $\lambda_0=(a_0,b_0)$ and $\lambda_+=(a_+,b_+)$.
 Considering that $\lambda$ changes in a stable parameter path inside~$\Gamma$, we know that for sufficiently small $r$ we have $\phi=$ track.
 Therefore, a value of $\phi=$ tip for $r\rightarrow \infty$ implies that at least one $r_c>0$ exists.
 Based on the results in Ref.~\cite{kiers_rate-induced_2020}, a sufficient condition is thus to check whether the fixed point~(\ref{eq.henonfixedpoint}) with $\lambda=\lambda_0$ is in the basin of attraction of the fixed point with $\lambda=\lambda_+$.
 This can be done by fixing either $\lambda_0$ or $\lambda_+$ and exhaustively exploring $\Gamma$.
 Figure~\ref{fig.henon2} shows the numerical results: fixing $\lambda_0$, we obtain -- Fig.~\ref{fig.henon2}(a) --- a parameter space $\Gamma$ with an intricate boundary between tracking and tipping, suggesting that smooth boundaries (on the bottom left) co-exist with fractal boundaries (bottom right); fixing $\lambda_+$ to a value in which the corresponding fixed point $(x^*,y^*)$ has a fractal basin boundary (Fig.~\ref{fig.henon1}(b), bottom right), we obtain -- Fig.~\ref{fig.henon2}(b) --- a separation of the parameter space $\Gamma$ that suggests a fractal boundary with a dimension between 1 and 2 (i.e., co-dimension $0<\alpha<1$).

 We now focus on quantifying the fractality of the tracking/tipping boundaries.
-We focus on three cases: the basin of attraction of the fixed point at $\lambda_+$ (Fractal 1, shown in Fig.~\ref{fig.henon1}(b), right); the parameter space $\Gamma$ varying $\lambda_+=(a_+,b_+)$ for $r\rightarrow \infty$ (Fractal 2, shown in Fig.~\ref{fig.henon2}(a)); and the dependence on the rate $r$ for fixed $\lambda_0$ and $\lambda_+$, in which cases the boundaries correspond to critical values $r_c$ (Fractal 3).
+We focus on three cases: the basin of attraction of the fixed point at $\lambda_+$ (the phase-space fractal, shown in Fig.~\ref{fig.henon1}(b), right); the parameter space $\Gamma$ varying $\lambda_+=(a_+,b_+)$ for $r\rightarrow \infty$ (the parameter-space fractal, shown in Fig.~\ref{fig.henon2}(a)); and the dependence on the rate $r$ for fixed $\lambda_0$ and $\lambda_+$, in which cases the boundaries correspond to critical values $r_c$ (the rate-space fractal).
 The numerical results are reported in Fig.~\ref{fig:HenonFracBar3in1} and strongly suggest that the three boundaries are fractal with the same co-dimension $\alpha$.
-In particular, Fractal 3 is computed choosing a value of $\lambda_+$ for which $\phi=$ tip when $r\rightarrow \infty$, which we argued above ensures the existence of at least one critical $r_c$.
+For simplicity, the phase-space fractal and the parameter-space fractal have their $\alpha$ computed from the 1D-line segment shown in Fig.~\ref{fig.henon3}(a).
+Importantly, the rate-space fractal is computed choosing a value of $\lambda_+$ for which $\phi=$ tip when $r\rightarrow \infty$, which we argued above ensures the existence of at least one critical $r_c$.
 In fact, our results suggest that there infinitely many $r_c$'s, distributed in a fractal set with dimension $D=1-\alpha \approx 0.657 \pm 0.005$.
-This is obtained for a path $\Lambda(s)$ which finishes at a parameter $\lambda_+=(a_+,b_+)$ for which $x^*$ has a fractal basin boundary.
+This is obtained for a path $\Lambda(s)$ that finishes at a parameter $\lambda_+=(a_+,b_+)$ for which $x^*$ has a fractal basin boundary.
 Instead, if a $\lambda_+$ with a smooth boundary is chosen (see Figs.~\ref{fig.henon1}-\ref{fig.henon2}), a smooth transition in the $\phi$ dependence on $\lambda_+$ and $r$ are observed, as shown in Appendix~\ref{app.henonsmooth}.